 In September I started preparing to tell the story about my race this summer and decided to write a book about the experience and how we were capable of putting together such a high performing team to assist me in making it to the finish line.
 Well I have written over 90,000 words on 160+ pages to date and I am on track to finish documenting the guts of the story before the year is over.
-Mt friend Steve Gladis who has written over half a dozen books calls this my “shitty FIRST draft”
+Mt friend Steve Gladis who has written over half a dozen books calls this my “lousy FIRST draft”

 My alma mater American University featured Hopecam on the University website recently. click the link above to see the article, or read below: